AJ-Acevedo/dotfiles/README.md

 These dotfiles are a set of configuration files for macOS and Linux, that make my life in front of the keyboard just a little bit easier.

-dotfiles are like a developer's toolbox.
+dotfiles are like a programmers toolbox.

 I am using macOS High Sierra 10.13 and my preferred Linux distribution is Debian.
 Currently running Debian 9 (Stretch)